 Preparing a Neighbourhood Plan is a significant piece of work, particularly as the project is volunteer led.
-It has taken 2-3 years to complete the consultation and gather the evidence required to produce a draft Plan.
-Our Plan will now go through various stages of public consultation and independent examination.
-If at any point, changes to the Plan document are required then we will consult residents on the changes.
+It has taken 2-3 years to complete the consultation and gather the evidence required to produce a draft Plan, after which the Plan went through various stages of public consultation leading up to an independent examination.
 A Referendum will be held on the final draft.
-We expect this will take place in May 2021 (once Neighbourhood Plan referenda are permitted under COVID-19 legislation).
+We expect this will now take place in May 2021 (once Neighbourhood Plan referenda are permitted under COVID-19 legislation).

 Our timetable to date has, in part, been determined by the progress of the Ashford Local Plan, with which our Neighbourhood Plan must conform.
 The extension to the timetable for the Borough Council’s Local Plan has had consequences for our original timetable for our Neighbourhood Plan.